-Click the image to the right to view the full 2020 cohort and research expertise of each of our UNT fellows.
-The first cohort of faculty members were nominated by the Deans and Associate Deans of Research within their respective college.
+This fourth cohort of faculty members were nominated by the Deans and Associate Deans of Research within their respective colleges.

 College of Business

 Jeremy "JJ" Kovach, Department of Operations Management - Dr. Kovach's research interests include managing new product development and innovation, operations and supply chain strategy execution, and sustainable operations.

 Lidan Xu, Department of Marketing - Dr. Xu's research expertise focuses on consumer response to innovation and new technology, social innovation, and creativity and innovation management.